All posts

 Do cross-border founders need more than one bank account?

 Jurisdictional alignment.
-In some cases, having a bank account in the same jurisdiction as the founder's tax residency — in addition to the US entity's bank account — simplifies local tax compliance.
-Personal living expenses paid from a local account, with documented transfers from the US entity account, create a clearer paper trail than commingling entity and personal transactions in a single account.
+If you live outside the US, having a local bank account in addition to your US entity's account simplifies tax compliance in your country of residence.
+Personal living expenses from a local account, with documented transfers from the US entity, creates a much cleaner paper trail than commingling everything.

 What does your bank choice mean for your overall structure?